 No, you do not need a clay pot or Korean earthenware bowl to make this dish!
 Ttukbaegi or clay pots are frequently used because they retain heat well.
 The additional heat prevents the eggs from deflating and keeps the eggs fluffy and bouncy for longer.
 Ttukbaegi Gyeran Jjim also makes it easy to transfer from stovetop to table.

 If you don’t have an earthenware bowl, use a small saucepan instead.
-Stainless steel or non-stick (teflon or ceramic) saucepans all work.
+Stainless steel or non-stick (teflon or ceramic) pots all work.
 The method is the same.
 FYI the cook time will be faster because clay pots take a long time to heat up.
 Also, it will deflate faster, too.

 Can I use water instead of broth?